aussiesolarbatteriesdatabase/aussiesolarbatteriesdatabase/hardware/inverter/basic.md

 description:
 ---

-**NOTE: WE DO NOT SELL THIS INVERTER AFTER NOV 10 2025, THIS PAGE EXISTS JUST TO KEEP YOU INFORMED.**
+**NOTE: WE DO NOT SELL THIS INVERTER, ALL CUSTOMERS THAT HAVE BEEN QUOTED THIS INVERTER WILL NEED THEIR CONTRACTS TO BE AMENDED.**

 | H1-5.0-E-G2 Inverter Dimensions<sup></sup> | Size (mm) |
 | ------------------------------------------ | --------- |